 November 30th 2021 to January 2nd 2022

 Óbidos is a charming medieval walled city in central Portugal.
-The city welcomes the Vila de Natal, transforming the inner part of the walls with delicious decorations and entertainment typical of the time.
-Santa Claus’s House, the Ferris wheel (which is outside the castle), the ice rink, as well as face painting, tree climbing circuit, magic shows, puppets, music, nativity scene, food and crafts are guaranteed and make the delights both children and adults.
+The town welcomes the Vila de Natal, transforming the inner part of the walls with delicious decorations and entertainment typical of the time.
+Santa Claus’s House, the Ferris wheel (outside the castle), the ice rink, face painting, tree climbing circuit, magic shows, puppets, music, nativity scene, food and crafts are guaranteed and make the delights both children and adults.
 Vila Natal de Óbidos appears as a family party space where “creating magic” is the mission.

 Also called the Porto Christmas Market, it occupies Largo de Santo Ildefonso and Praça da Batalha, in the heart of the Invicta city.

-Among wooden houses and stalls, there will be plenty of opportunities to find a Christmas gift for that special someone, while supporting small merchants and artisans!
-With dozens of exhibitors, filled with lights, aromas, music and decorated trees, this is a market to visit!
+There will be plenty of opportunities to find a Christmas gift for that special someone among wooden houses and stalls while supporting small merchants and artisans!
+With dozens of exhibitors filled with lights, aromas, music and decorated trees, this is a market to visit!